 Council Tax Arrears

 * Subject to creditor acceptance.
 Payment subject to individual circumstances.
 Credit rating may be affected

-The qualifying criteria to enter into a Trust Deed is as follows:
+The qualifying criteria to enter into a Protected Trust Deed is as follows:

-If you qualify and decide that a Trust Deed is the right solution for you, then you will sign all the relevant paperwork and your Trustee will attempt to have the Trust Deed protected.
+If you qualify and decide that the Protected Trust Deed is the right solution for you, then you will sign all the relevant paperwork and your Trustee will attempt to have the Trust Deed protected.

 By obtaining protected status, this means that your creditors cannot take legal action against you for recovery of their debts.